-Prerequisites: ≥ A- in App Development and teacher recommendation OR ≥ B- in Math II or C- in Enhanced Math II, no prior programming experience is needed
+Prerequisites: ≥ B- in Math II or C- in Enhanced Math II, no prior programming experience is needed

 This course is approved as a UC "d" science course.
 In this course, students will develop computational thinking skills to analyze and study data and work with large data sets to analyze, visualize, and draw conclusions from trends.
 The course engages students in the creative aspects of the field by allowing them to develop computational artifacts based on their interests.
 Students will also develop effective communication and collaboration skills by working individually and collaboratively to solve problems and will discuss and write about the impacts these solutions could have on their community, society, and the world.
 Upon completion of the course, students will be able to: